Getting Your Entry Document and Visa

 In addition to the International Student Health Insurance Plan, all students living in housing provided by the College are automatically enrolled in the College's Health Center Plan.
 This plan supplements the ISHIP for medical treatment you receive at the Health Center.
 Graduate students living off campus are strongly recommended to sign up for this insurance plan so they can use the Health Center at no additional charge.

-The Customs Week orientation program for all new undergraduates starts immediately after ISO.
+The Customs Week orientation program for all new undergraduates starts immediately after International Student Arrival Day.
 Customs Week includes five days of activities that continue until classes begin.
 You will have the opportunity to work closely with a sophomore or junior "customs person" who helps you learn the formal and informal workings of college life at Bryn Mawr.
 Placement tests in mathematics and languages, advising sessions with the deans, academic registration, social activities and workshops are all part of the program.

 In addition to meeting other beginning students, you will meet faculty and staff through a great variety of activities designed to help make adjustment to the college enjoyable.
 You will stay with your "customs group," an essential part of your first-year experience.
 Each customs group participates in college traditions and community service activities.